ibnlanre/portal/README.md

       // and would not be available except by explicitly exporting
       // and importing the atom from where it was declared. const [state, setState] = usePortal.atom(counterAtom);

-      // You can disable this isolation, allowing you to retrieve
-      // the state by its key, across all components. const [state, setState] = usePortal.atom(counterAtom, false);

-      // Doing so in a parent componenet, would make this value
-      // available within the portal system, and accessible by
-      // children components through the Portal Provider.
-      ```

-    - Subsequently, you can access the stored value by its key:

-      ```js
-      const [state, setState] = usePortal(["counter", "atom"]);
       ```

 7.  **To `access` the internals of the `portal` system.**